-Take good care of the bacteria that protects you and you may be rewarded with a long, healthy life
+Take good care of the bacteria that protect you and you may be rewarded with a long, healthy life

 Our protective bacteria do not get the food they need on their own